 HMRC introduced a little tax break a couple of years ago called the Annual Tax Allowance for Trading and Property Income.
 If your rental income is less than £1,000 then you don’t need to pay any tax on it, better still if you don’t currently submit a tax return then you don’t even need to let HMRC know about your income.

-The £1,000 property allowance is based on rental income not rental profits and you can find out more about the Property Allowance as well as how you claim for it here.
+The £1,000 property allowance is based on rental income not rental profits.